Lawrie urges patience as Syme rises through golf ranks

 Syme, 22, finished second in the inaugural Shot Clock Masters in Austria last weekend, despite going into the tournament ranked 836th in the world.

-The prodigious young Scot will now look to continue his progress when he takes on the Scottish Par 3 Championship at the Paul Lawrie Golf Centre's Devenick Course this weekend.
+The prodigious young Scot will now look to continue his progress when he takes on the Scottish Par 3 Championship at the Paul Lawrie Golf Centre's Devenick Course, which starts on Thursday.

 Lawrie, who himself will also be taking part in the tournament, said he's been impressed by Syme's displays on the Tour, but insisted it's still too early to gauge where he'll end up.